 How does Orphans Africa manage this?

 Orphans Africa uses a self-sustaining model.
-In addition to orphans, OA also admits children who have parents who pay school fees.
+In addition to orphans, the schools we assist also admit children who have parents who pay school fees.
 Those fees operate the daily expenses of the school, allowing the orphans to attend for free.
 Orphans Africa saves $32,537 a year by using this model!
-The funding from Orphans Africa can therefore go toward continued development: classrooms, science laboratories and equipment, libraries, water wells and toilets, as well as improving the overall quality of education.
+The funding support from Orphans Africa to the field partner school can therefore go toward continued development: classrooms, science laboratories and equipment, libraries, water wells and toilets, as well as improving the overall quality of education.

 There are other valuable benefits to this self-sustaining model.

 We do it the same way we would educate orphans in the Western world.
 We don’t segregate.
-We integrate the school with orphans and non-orphans.
+The schools are integrated with orphans and non-orphans.
 Integration helps to remove any stigma from being an orphan in an orphanage.

 It engenders motivation and independence for all of the educators at our school.
 They know that the school must be successful for them to keep their jobs.
 We want Tanzanians to do it themselves and not be dependent on anyone.